Last updated: March 21, 2026

 How to identify trend in stock market using price action

-• Higher high (HH): Each new peak is higher than the last one.
+• Higher high (HH): Each new peak reached is higher than the previous one.

-• Higher low (HL): Each pullback stops at a price higher than the previous pullback.
-As long as the price continues to form higher lows, the uptrend is intact.
+• Higher low (HL): Each pullback (the “trough”) stops at a price higher than the previous pullback.
+As long as the price continues to form higher lows, the uptrend is considered intact.

-A downtrend is the exact opposite.
-It is a series of falling steps.
+A downtrend is the inverse, signaling a series of falling steps where sellers are in control.

-• Lower low (LL): Each new drop goes deeper than the previous one.
+• Lower low (LL): Each new drop in price goes deeper than the previous one.

-• Lower high (LH): Each rally fails to reach the height of the previous peak.
-In a downtrend, sellers are in control, selling at lower and lower prices.
+• Lower high (LH): Each rally (minor price increase) fails to reach the height of the previous peak.

-When the market stops making higher highs or lower lows, it enters a sideways trend (or consolidation).
+When the market stops making clear higher highs or lower lows, it enters a sideways trend or consolidation.

-• The price bounces between a clear resistance level (top) and a support level (bottom).
+• The price bounces between a clear resistance level (the ceiling) and a support level (the floor).

 • In this phase, there is no clear trend.
-The highs are roughly equal, and the lows are roughly equal.
+The highs and lows are roughly equal, signaling a balance between buyers and sellers.

-How do you know when a trend is over?
+Identifying when a trend is ending is as important as finding its start.
 You look for a Break of Structure (BOS).

-• Uptrend reversal: The price fails to make a higher high and then breaks below the previous higher low.
+• Uptrend reversal: The price fails to make a new higher high and subsequently breaks below the previous higher low.

-• Downtrend reversal: The price stops to make lower lows and then breaks above the previous lower high.
-This break is the first major warning signal that the trend direction is changing.
+• Downtrend reversal: The price stops making new lower lows and breaks above the previous lower high.
+This break is often the first major warning signal that the dominant direction is changing.

-While Price Action is subjective, technical indicators offer objective statistical measures to confirm your view.
-They smooth out price data to reveal the true direction of the market, aiding in accurate trend analysis.
+While Price Action is subjective, technical indicators offer objective statistical measures to confirm your perspective.
+They process price data to help reveal the underlying direction of the market, acting as a secondary filter for your trend analysis.

 How to Identify Trend In Stock Market Using Technical Indicators